Amazing Ski Resorts and COVID-19: Can We Expect good in 2021?

 Austria decided that it would open its ski resorts on Christmas Eve.
 However, this will only be for locals.
 This is because there won’t be any hotels open to leisure travellers and tourists.
 There are also strict entry restrictions for people entering Austria at the moment.
 Indeed, all visitors coming from countries with more than 100 cases per 100,000 (nearly all of Western Europe) will have to quarantine for 10 days upon arrival to Austria.

 Restaurants will also only be able to offer takeaway or delivery services and all events have been cancelled.

 For more information about ski resorts in Austria and how they are dealing with COVID-19, check out:

 All in all, the next few weeks aren’t looking too great for ski-lovers.
-Most people hoping to spend the Christmas holidays in France, Switzerland, Italy or Austria will be disappointed.
+Most people hoping to spend Christmas on a ski holiday in France, Switzerland, Italy or Austria will be disappointed.

 Even for those locals who are able to go skiing this Christmas, there won’t be much in the way of entertainment on site, with events being cancelled and restaurants closed in most places.